tobiasNicolasN/cashTracker/README.md

   `cd cashTracker-Backend`

-3. Install project dependencies:
+2. Install project dependencies:

-The dependencies used in this project include:
+The dependencies used in this project are included in "package.json":
-- bcryptjs: For password encryption.
-- cookie-parser: For handling cookies.
-- express: For creating the web application.
-- jsonwebtoken: For JWT-based authentication.
-- mongoose: For interacting with the MongoDB database.
-- morgan: For logging HTTP requests.
-- zod: For data validation.

 To install these dependencies, run: